jeffgbutler/CarvelWorkshop/ytt/README.md

 ## YTT Loops

 Now suppose that we want to produce a non-determinate number of namespace.
 For this we can use a loop.
-We'll changes the template so it looks like this:
+We'll change the template to look like this:

 ```yaml
 #@ load("@ytt:data", "data")